Soimuen11/PPM/readme.md

 1. Add following functionalities:
 	+ Make it work from anywhere in filesystem [Work In Progress]
 	+ Add possibility to create directories in password-store
+2. Package it:
+	+ debian-baed distros.
-2. Package it for debian and arch-based distros.
+	+ arch-based distros.
+	+ create perl makefile
-3. Write **man** page.
+4. Write **man** page.
-4. Re-write subroutines which use bash to strive and only use Perl syntax.
+5. Re-write subroutines which use bash to strive and only use Perl syntax.
    Potential modules to implement to do so:
    + IO::Handle
    + GnuPG::Interface